aidanastridge/obsidian-type-four/README.md

 ### Preface

-R4: Ridge Racer Type Four's UI is beautiful, but it could become exuasting for how long someone might use Obsidian; Concessions had to be made o it was pleasing to the eye.
+R4: Ridge Racer Type Four's UI is beautiful, but it could become exuasting for how long someone might use Obsidian; Concessions had to be made so it was pleasing to the eye.

 ### Colours